-In the previous post, we discussed how the design of the new MHC series helps to balance cost and performance of a grinding circuit.
+In the previous post, we discussed how the design of the MHC series helps to balance cost and performance of a grinding circuit.
 But how does it apply to a real-life operation?
 Based on extensive market research and industry feedback, the MHC Series Hydrocyclone was developed focusing on delivering improved process performance and maintainability.
 To make sure the designed features meet the targeted results in production, we launched an extensive validation process covering various hydrocyclone sizes and applications in both pilot and field trials.

 Validating the design in a laboratory environment